Property owners are responsible for maintaining the cleanout, and ensuring easy access for City staff, plumbers, or licensed technicians.

 - If the blockage is not in the City's sanitary sewer main, the property owner is responsible for clearing any blockages within the sanitary service connection or the building sewer.
 In this situation, contact a plumber or licensed technician.

-If you have homeowner's or other property insurance, notify your agent to see if your claim is covered.
+If residents have homeowner's or other property insurance, notify the insurance agent to see if the claim is covered.

-Document the actions you take (calls, contacts, costs) and take photos of the damage.
+Document the actions taken (calls, contacts, costs) and take photos of the damage.

 Find out how to